Maxwell Brander: Military career

 Born on 11 October 1884, Maxwell Brander was educated at Bedford School and at the Royal Military College, Sandhurst.

 He received his first commission in the British Army in 1906.
-He served during the First World War and was mentioned in dispatches.
-Promoted to the rank of major general in 1936, he was Director of Supplies and Transport at the War Office between 1937 and 1940, and Deputy Director-General of Mechanization at the Ministry of Supply between 1941 and 1947.
+He served during the First World War and was mentioned in despatches.
+Promoted to the rank of major general in 1936, he was Director of Supplies and Transport at the War Office between 1937 and 1940, and Deputy Director-General of Mechanisation at the Ministry of Supply between 1941 and 1947, and Colonel-Commandant of the Royal Army Service Corps from 1942 to 1949.

-Major General Maxwell Brander became an Officer of the Order of the British Empire in 1925, and a Commander of the Order of the Bath in 1937.
+Brander was appointed an Officer of the Order of the British Empire in 1925, and a Companion of the Order of the Bath in 1937.
 He retired from the British Army in 1949 and died on 30 October 1972.